Alternative medicine (1)

 Newer anti-seizure drugs may have fewer side effects

-More recent and more rigorous research supports the use of the following newer anticonvulsants to help relieve pain caused by damaged nerves.
+More recent research supports the use of the anticonvulsants gabapentin (Neurontin) or pregabalin (Lyrica) to help relieve pain caused by damaged nerves.

 Side effects limit use of older anticonvulsants